MSPigl/CanvasTests/README.md

 - Grid.html: Randomly generates a grid of colored tiles based on user input.
 Tiles can then be filled-in (turned black) via three different animation options.

-- 2048.html: A mostly working, if only a little broken, version of the 2048 mobile game.
+- 2048.html: A mostly functional, but incomplete, version of the 2048 mobile game.
 You use the arrow keys move all the blocks in the direction of your input.
 Combine blocks of the same color until no more blocks can be moved or you create a black block (which resets the game)